trifork/cheetah-lib-shared-dotnet/README.md

 * Prometheus exposed on a kestrel server
 * Helper methods for Authentication.
-* Helper methods for building elastic-search indices
+* Helper methods for building opensearch-search indices

 ## Running tests locally